-If Dr. Karen Wolf needs another skilled set of hands for a walrus procedure, she knows who to call.
+If Dr. Karen Wolf needs another skilled set of hands for a tiger procedure, she knows who to call.

 And if Dr. Allison Case has a beaver or owl that needs attention while she’s out of town, she has a second clinic just a van-trip away.

 The two women are head veterinarians of Point Defiance Zoo & Aquarium and Northwest Trek Wildlife Park, respectively – and these sister zoos have veterinary teams with a long tradition of helping each other.

 “People don’t realize there’s this crossover,” explains Dr. Wolf of the unique veterinary partnership.
 “I have absolute confidence that if I or my associate veterinarian Dr. Kadie Anderson were to be ill, Dr. Case could step right in.
 And I’m also confident that I could fill in at Northwest Trek.
 It’s really nice to have such a collaborative effort.”

 “I see it as that we’re one large entity, sharing two zoological parks,” sums up Dr. Case.

 The veterinary crossover began years ago, when Dr. Case was a full-time veterinarian for both Point Defiance Zoo and Northwest Trek.
 She spent 11 years caring for animals at both places, and still has a deep familiarity with both the system and the older animals at the Tacoma zoo.